tadeg/website-design/README.md

 * [Mockups](#mockups)

 ## General info
 This repository contains author's portfolio of front-end development amateur, hobby works.
-It covers links to author's **websites**, information about them (subject area, technologies and libraries used, language), works called '**short pieces**' and **mockup** part.
+It covers links to author's **websites**, **websites prototypes**, information about them (subject area, technologies and libraries used, language), works called '**short pieces**' and **mockup** part.
 Section Short pieces concerning small works, projects, concepts includes links to source codes, descriptions, information about technologies and libraries used and main concepts, properties that are applied in a piece.

 ## Websites